 - No soggy lettuce.
 Swapping Romaine for robust kale means the salad holds well over time.

 - Lighter Caesar dressing.
-A mix of mayo and Greek yogurt (or whipped cottage cheese) keeps it creamy and rich, but lighter than traditional versions.
+Greek yogurt (or whipped cottage cheese) keeps it creamy and rich, but lighter than traditional versions.

 - Meal prep friendly.
 Holds up well in the fridge, making it perfect for packed lunches or easy meals.